Reducing harm for people with chronic pain by reducing the prescribing of opioids

 Working with staff to drive improvement

-We delivered a CPD-accredited Opioid Stewardship Quality Improvement Collaborative for clinicians across south London from October 2022 to March 2023.
+We worked with clinicians across South London through our Opioid Stewardship Quality Improvement Collaborative (2022/23) to deliver projects to make local improvements.
 Please click here to find out more.

 Using opioid prescribing data for system audit-feedback